 Before joining the Seahawks, Leiweke served as president of the Minnesota Wild and chief operating officer of Minnesota Sports & Entertainment.
 Under Leiweke's leadership the Sports Fans of America Association, Inc. awarded its 2003 NHL Sports Fan's Quality Award to the Wild as the league's "Fan Friendliest" team.
 In an ESPN survey conducted in 2003, the team was ranked number one for stadium experience and number two for fan relationships among 123 sports franchises.
 Leiweke has also held executive positions with the PGA Tour, the NHL's Vancouver Canucks and the NBA's Golden State Warriors.

 Leiweke, 52, is a native of St. Louis, Missouri and is married to Tara.
 The couple has two children and reside in South Tampa.

 President - Steve Griggs

-Steve Griggs was named president of the Tampa Bay Lightning and Tampa Bay Times Forum on April 7, 2014, less than four years after joining the organization as its chief operating officer.
-Griggs was promoted to the position of president by chairman and governor Jeff Vinik, who lauded him for his leadership in helping transform the business units and brands of the Lightning, Times Forum and the Tampa Bay Storm.
+Steve Griggs was named president of the Tampa Bay Lightning and Amalie Arena on April 7, 2014, less than four years after joining the organization as its chief operating officer.
+Griggs was promoted to the position of president by chairman and governor Jeff Vinik, who lauded him for his leadership in helping transform the business units and brands of the Lightning, Amalie Arena and the Tampa Bay Storm.
 He is now directly responsible for all of the day-to-day business and operations of a franchise recognized as one of the leaders in professional sports today.